federicozacayan/webpack-karma-starter/README.md

 ## Usage

-Any file ending '.spec.js' in the src folder will be consider a test.
-Chek karma.conf.js in the root folder.
+Any file ending `.spec.js` in the `src` folder will be consider a test.
+Check karma.conf.js in the root folder.

 ```json
 files: [